tzhiru/csc365-project/docs/performance_writeup.md

 **POST `/inventory/remove_book/{book_id}`** 135.799 ms
 **POST `/inventory/remove_book_copy/{book_copy_id}`** 41.792 ms
 ## Performance tuning
-`/catalog/full_catalog/` runs this query, where the limit is set to 21 and the offset determines what page of results to look at.
+`/catalog/full_catalog/` ran this query, where the limit is set to 21 and the offset determines what page of results to look at.
 ```
 WITH checked (book_id, total) AS (
                     SELECT book_id,